Azure/vagrant-azure/README.md

 * `cloud_service_name` - The name of the cloud service under which to create the VM.
 * `deployment_name` - The name to give the deployment in the cloud service and add the VM to.
 * `vm_location` - The location to create the cloud service, storage account.
-* `ssh_private_key_file` - The private key file to use for SSH and if WinRM is enabled over HTTP/S.
+* `private_key_file` - The private key file to use for SSH and if WinRM is enabled over HTTP/S.
-* `ssh_certificate_file` - The certificate file to use for SSH and if WinRM is enabled over HTTP/S.
+* `certificate_file` - The certificate file to use for SSH and if WinRM is enabled over HTTP/S.
 * `ssh_port` - To map the internal SSH port 22 to a different public port.
 * `winrm_transport` - Enables or disables WinRm.
 Allowed values are `http` and `https`.
 * `winrm_https_port` To map the internal WinRM https port 5986 to a different public port.